 Our verdict

 It’s unclear which specific offences this pledge covers or how progress will be measured.
-But in any event crime statistics in England and Wales for the government’s first few months aren’t expected until early next year.
+Although the latest crime statistics cover the first months of the new government, it’s too early to tell if new policies are having an impact.

 It’s unclear which specific offences this pledge covers or how progress will be measured.
-But in any event crime statistics in England and Wales for the government’s first few months aren’t expected until early next year.
+Although the latest crime statistics cover the first months of the new government, it’s too early to tell if new policies are having an impact.

 In its manifesto Labour said it would: “Take back our streets by halving serious violent crime.”
-This forms part of the third of the government’s five “missions to rebuild Britain”.
+This formed part of the third of the government’s five “missions to rebuild Britain”.

-However we don’t yet know which specific offences are covered by this pledge, how progress will be measured or by when the government expects to have halved serious violent crime.
-We asked the Home Office about this in October 2024 and again in early November 2024 but have not so far received a response.
+However, we don’t yet know which specific offences are covered by this pledge, how progress will be measured or by when the government expects to have halved serious violent crime.
+We asked the Home Office about this in October and November 2024, and again in March 2025, but have not so far received a response.

 There are two main sources of crime statistics in England and Wales—police-recorded crime and crime survey data—both of which are published by the ONS.
 The two sets of stats can sometimes appear to show conflicting trends.